openjusticeok/spi-2023/README.md

 ### Opening our data in RStudio

 We've downloaded our Stanford Open Policing data, and saved it on our computers.
 Let's assume it's saved in our "Downloads" folder -- on Mac / Linux, that'll be `~/Dowloads/` and on Windows it'll be `C:\Users\YourUserName\Downloads\`.
+Depending on which version you downloaded, the file will end with `.csv` or `.rds`.
+Either one will work with R!
+For convenience, I'm renaming my file to `stanford-citation-data-okc.rds`.

 ---
 # SPI Session 2: Tulsa (July 20-21, 2023)